 Department of Physics

-“A small astronomical observatory on the College’s golf course near Wayne & Palmer streets”
+On the College’s golf course near Wayne & Palmer Streets

 College of Wooster Observatory